natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMAS%20Nepal.md

 HMAS Nepal remained active in the Pacific theatre until the end of WW2, until being decommissioned from RNA service in October 1945.
 The ship was commissioned once more into the Royal Navy shortly after, being ordered to return to Britain.

-In the postwar years, HMS Nepal underwent repairs and modifications, briefly serving as a minesweeper and training ship.
-In the early 1950s, HMS Nepal was part of the reserve and awaiting some proposed upgrades.
+In the postwar years, HMAS Nepal underwent repairs and modifications, briefly serving as a minesweeper and training ship.
+In the early 1950s, HMAS Nepal was part of the reserve and awaiting some proposed upgrades.
 However, those upgrades were eventually cancelled and the decision was made to scrap the ship.
-January 1956 marked the end of HMS Nepal's 14-year service life as she was sold off for scraps to the British Iron & Steel Corporation.
+January 1956 marked the end of HMAS Nepal's 14-year service life as she was sold off for scraps to the British Iron & Steel Corporation.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->